 The Reality of Levee Risk

 The United States has thousands of miles of levee systems built to help contain or control the flow of water to reduce the risk of flooding; but not all levees are alike.
-For example, some levees around residential areas were originally built long ago to protect farmland.
+For example, some levees around residential areas were originally built long ago to reduce the risk to farmland.
 Other levees in urban areas were designed to reduce the impacts of flooding, but only from a certain size flooding event.

 Home and Business Owners

-Many people living or working near a levee believe that it will always protect them from flooding.
+Many people living or working near a levee believe that it will protect them from flooding.
 Although levees may be designed to the highest engineering standards, levees can and do fail.
-Learn more about flood risk and the steps that can be taken to minimize that risk.

 As a leader, it is important to understand and clearly communicate the risk and issues surrounding levees with your constituents.
-By working with FEMA and other federal agencies, information and local plans can be developed to better educate citizens, make communities safer and help assist in making a rapid recovery when levees do fail.
-Learn more about communicating effectively with citizens to increase their understanding of flood risk and the steps they can take to reduce it.
+By working with FEMA and other Federal agencies, information and local plans can be developed to better educate citizens, make communities safer, and help assist in making a rapid recovery when levees do fail.

 Real Estate, Insurance, and Lending Professionals